How is Kanject different from Firebase, Supabase, Convex, or Amplify?

 Are BaaS modules included in the Core tiers?

 No. Core Launch, Starter, and Team license the 12 Core libraries only.
-BaaS modules — Identity, Wallet, FileServer, Forms, Insights, InstantMessaging, NotificationHub, EventHub, Identity.Server — are purchased individually.
+BaaS modules — Identity, Wallet, FileServer, Insights, InstantMessaging, NotificationHub, EventHub — are purchased individually.
+Forms and Identity.Server are currently in private beta: join the waitlist from their product pages rather than buying them today.
 All Access Enterprise is the only tier that bundles every BaaS module.

 How does the seat cap work?